ccollicutt/vcl_ansible/README.md

 ## To use this playbook ##

 * Copy `group_vars/example_all` to `group_vars/all` and edit as required, entering passwords, hostnames, domains, etc.
 * Create an inventory file.
+NOTE: Again, this is a single host install, but with hopes of making it multi-host soon.

 ```
+# file: inventory_file
 [web]
 vcl-test.example.com